Isotretinoin: The truth about side effects

 Dry mouth

-Treat these side effects: These will clear once you stop taking the medication.
+Treat dryness: Once you stop taking the medication, dryness will clear.
 Until then, you can get relief with moisturizer, lip balm, and artificial tears.
 For nosebleeds, apply petroleum jelly just inside your nose.
 This helps keep the tissue moist, which can prevent nosebleeds.

-Because isotretinoin effectively treats so many people with severe acne, many people are surprised by this possible side effect:
+Acne worsens: Because isotretinoin effectively treats so many people with severe acne, many people are surprised by this possible side effect.

-Know that this side effect is temporary: When you start taking isotretinoin, acne can worsen for 1-2 months before it begins to clear.
+Worsening acne is a temporary side effect: When you start taking isotretinoin, acne can worsen for 1-2 months before it begins to clear.
 This happens with many other acne treatments.

 Trouble seeing at night (night blindness)